The Symbolism Behind Square and Rectangular Watches

 Table of Contents

-Söner rectangular gold watch with white dial and brown leather strap displayed on black cushion in presentation box - the symbolism of the rectangular watch as a luxury object
+Söner rectangular gold watch with white dial and brown leather strap in presentation box, the rectangular watch as a considered luxury object

 What Square Shapes Symbolise